AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2025-05-03-making-windows-11-usable/index.md

 1. Go to [`ms-settings:appsfeatures`](ms-settings:appsfeatures) to view your installed apps.
 2. Search for OneDrive.
 3. Click the ellipsis menu (`...`) on the right and choose `Uninstall`.
+4. Open File Explorer, navigate to `%localappdata%\Microsoft`, and delete the `OneDrive` directory.

 ### 3. Update Document Paths